What is Communicating Physics?

-The application deadline to take this course in the 2020/21 academic year has now passed.
+The application deadline to take the Communicating Physics module in the 2021/22 academic year is has now passed.

-Interviews for the 2020/21 cohort have already taken place.
-If you are interested in taking this course then you will need to wait until the application process opens for the 2021/22 academic year in May 2021.
+Interviews for the 2021/22 cohort have already taken place.
+Interested students will need to wait until the application process is open for the 2022/23 academic year to apply.

 The number of students we can accept on to the course is limited by the number of host schools we work with.
 This year we are limited to taking 20 students.

 Contingency plans for the course in the light of the COVID 19 situation

 School placements take place during term 2.
 We very much hope pandemic restrictions will largely be lifted then but it is impossible to predict and we need to be ready for scenarios where placements are compromised.